Mike Tyson vs. Evander Holyfield: The fight

+Main Event

-Ahead of the fight, the betting odds were 25 to 1 in favor of Tyson.
+Ahead of the fight, the betting odds were 5 to 1 in favor of Tyson.

 Tyson came out fast and sent Holyfield reeling with his first solid punch.
 Holyfield, who had studied Tyson's style intensively, later explained that Tyson dipped to his left, from which position he usually loaded up a left hook, but on this occasion surprised Holyfield by firing a right cross.
 Holyfield tied Tyson up and revealed the first surprise of the fight — his superior strength — as he pushed Tyson backwards.
 Tyson would never seriously hurt Holyfield for the remainder of the fight.
 Holyfield defended effectively for the rest of round one and hammered Tyson with several counterpunches.
 After the end of the round, Tyson threw a punch after the bell; an unintimidated Holyfield retaliated.
 In the second, Holyfield drove Tyson into the ropes and stung him with a hard combination, and his strategy for the match became clear.
 As Tyson mainly threw one punch at a time, Holyfield blocked the first attack, then used his strength to clinch, and shove Tyson backwards.
 Keeping Tyson on the back foot minimized his power and affected his balance, and gave Holyfield the opportunity to come forward and score with combinations to the head.
 As the rounds passed, Tyson was unable to adjust, and found himself being thoroughly outboxed.
-In the fifth round, Tyson landed a fierce combination, his best of the match, and Holyfield did not stagger.
+In the fifth round, Tyson landed a fierce combination, his best of the match, and Holyfield was hurt.